dbos-inc/dbos-demo-apps/e-commerce/README.md

 ## Demo Walkthrough

 Once all three processes are running, navigate to http://localhost:3000.
-You will be presented with a simple web shop for purchasing extremely high quality writing utensils.
+You will be presented with a simple web shop for purchasing extremely high-quality writing utensils.

 Before adding a writing utensil to your cart, you must first create an account and login.
 Press the "Login" button in the navigation bar to register a username and password.